ztrhgf/Powershell_CICD_repository/README.md

 # Fully automated CI/CD solution for (not just) PowerShell content management in your Active Directory environment
 Repository contains necessary files + installer that will create your own fully automated company CD/CD like repository, which can be used to manage the whole lifecycle of the (primarily) PowerShell content.
 So the only thing you will have to worry about now on, is code writing :-)
-Everything else, like code backups, validations, auditing, distribution etc will be automated.
+Everything else, like code backups, validations, auditing, signing, modules generation, content distribution etc will be automated.

-- To see some of the features this solution offers, watch this [short introduction video](https://youtu.be/-xSJXbmOgyk).
+- To get some quick insight, watch this [short introduction video](https://youtu.be/-xSJXbmOgyk) or super short examples of [new function creation](https://youtu.be/XvTe6ppsHgI), [new 'global' variable creation](https://youtu.be/Cb981bQ5SV4), [script validations](https://youtu.be/myxzPZZ8gEk).
 For more examples and explanation of how this works watch [quite long but detailed video](https://youtu.be/R3wjRT0zuOk) (examples starts at 10:12).
 Případně [českou verzi videa](https://youtu.be/Jylfq7lYzG4).

+- **To test this solution in safe manner in under 5 minutes, [check this out](https://youtu.be/o_QlF5YCMGU)!**

 - To set this up in your environment please follow these [installation instructions](https://github.com/ztrhgf/Powershell_CICD_repository/blob/master/1.%20HOW%20TO%20INSTALL.md).